MartiniMoe/wordclock_firmware/README.md

 * Custom brightness
 * Auto brightness option, if photoresistor is connected
 * Fancy boot animation showing Fab Lab Logo and HaSi font :)
+* The progress of the current shown time is displayed by fading the letters (one by one) to a second color

 Recommended use is with Atom + PlatformIO.